How to Password Protect PDF on Mac

 In the new pop-up window, select the option of "Encrypt".
 Enter and verify your password.
 After clicking the "Save" button, the password will be applied to your PDF document.

-Tips: How to Encrypt PDF on Mac in Batches
+Part 3.
+How to Encrypt PDFs on Mac in Batches

 PDFelement is your best option for protecting PDFs in batches.
 It is a reliable PDF password protector that lets you add passwords to your PDF with ease.
 It has an easy-to-use interface that lets you restrict your PDF from being printed, altered, or copied, or from having pages extracted or comments added.
-You can also remove a password from a PDF using this tool, and see the properties of a PDF file.
+You can also remove passwords from PDF on Mac using this tool, and see the properties of a PDF file.
 PDFelement is a PDF creator, editor, and converter.
-With this tool you don't need anything else - it is an all-in-one PDF solution, which is compatible with macOS 10.12 (Sierra), 10.13 (High Sierra), 10.14 (Mojave) and 10.15 (Catalina).
+With this tool you don't need anything else - it is an all-in-one PDF solution, which is compatible with macOS 10.14 (Mojave),10.15 (Catalina), and macOS 11.

 - On the Home screen, click on the "Batch Process" button to open the Batch processing pop-up window.

 - Choose "Encrypt" from the top menu.
 Then add all the files you want to protect.
 After that click on "Next" to set passwords and permissions.

 - Next, you'll need to set passwords for opening or editing your PDF.
 Finally, click "Add" to enable the protection of your document.